sam-wong8/newer-york/index.md

 <img align="right" width="160" height="160" src="./images/bike.jpg" alt="image of a bicycle">
 <img align="right" width="160" height="160" src="./images/train.jpg" alt="image of a train station">

-## [!]
-Transport
+## Transport

 Public transport is easily accessible, with our excellent subway system reaching to every corner of the city, allowing convenient travel 24/7.

-Accessibility is a key priority in Newer York, our train stations are equipped with elevators and ramps, and we encourage the community to give their seat to those who need it more than them.

-Not only that, in Newer york, you can get almost anywhere on bike, with bike lanes stretching across the city and high-quality biking infrastructure available everywhere in the city.
+Our trains are fast and efficient, and they're all powered with nuclear energy.
+Accessibility is a key priority in Newer York, so our train stations are equipped with elevators and ramps, and we encourage the community to give their seat to those who need it more than them.
+In train stations, there are both audio and visual announcements when a train arrives or leaves.
+Not only that, in Newer York, you can get almost anywhere on bike, with bike lanes stretching across the city and high-quality biking infrastructure available everywhere in the city.
+There are many bike rental stations, and bike lanes are nice and wide.
 Although we highly encourage biking and public transportation, Newer York has well-maintained roads with advanced traffic infrastructure that ensures the safety of the community, and traffic accidents are rare.
+There are also strict traffic laws to ensure safety on the road.

 <img align="right" width="100" height="100" src="./images/sport-stadium.jpg" alt="image of sport stadium">
 <img align="right" width="100" height="100" src="./images/library.jpg" alt="image of library">